ThaDaVos/dainty-wsltty/readme.md

 ## A solution for green directories

 Directories with permissions `777` are rendered as blue on green.
-In WSL, the current default mount and process umask setting causes this to be applied to directories.
+In WSL, the current default mount and process umask setting causes this to be applied to most directories.
 To instead mount directories with permissions 755, and enable using `chmod` within the Windows mount, add `/etc/wsl.conf` with the following content:

 ```ini
 [automount]